-Some specific types of therapy may be especially helpful for sorting out where your abandonment anxiety comes from and how to cope with it:
+Some specific types of therapy may be beneficial for sorting out where your abandonment anxiety comes from and how to cope with it:

-- Dialectical behavior therapy (DBT).
-In DBT, you can learn emotion regulation skills and self-soothing techniques.
-It’s also a common treatment for BPD.
+- Dialectical Behavior Therapy (DBT).
+In DBT therapy, you can learn emotion regulation skills and self-soothing techniques.
+It’s also a standard treatment for fear of abandonment BPD.

-- Emotionally focused therapy (EFT).
-EFT focuses on helping you identify your attachment style and how it influences the way you relate to others.
+- Emotionally Focused Therapy (EFT).
+EFT focuses on helping you identify your attachment style and how it influences how you relate to others.

-- Psychodynamic therapy.
-This approach could help you manage some personality disorders, including BPD.
+- Psychodynamic Therapy.
+This approach could help you manage personality disorders, including “BPD fear of abandonment examples.”
 Psychodynamic therapy may also help you recognize behavior patterns linked to your abandonment anxiety.

 3. Support Groups

-Some support groups for abandonment fear are local, and many focus on abandonment in the context of romantic relationships.
-You can also check out this online community.
+Local support groups for those who fear abandonment exist, and many of them concentrate on that anxiety in the context of romantic relationships.
+Check out this online neighborhood as well..